mrJeppard/singlecelldb-ingest/README.md

 # clusterdb-ingest
-Scripts to ingest data into the Stuart lab's Single Cell Database.
+Scripts to ingest data into the Stuart lab's cluster database.

 To run any of the scripts, make a virtual environment with python3.6